redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/openai-whisper/ubuntu/README.md

 sys     0m2.170s
 ```

-## 🧵 Run Batch Experiments (Parallel CPU/GPU)
+## Run Batch Experiments (Parallel CPU/GPU)

+From this section:

+1. The importance of scheduling batch jobs, parallel processing and saturation.
+1. Making data driven decisions from experiments.

 Instead of manually repeating these steps on gpu transcribing harvard audio data sample, lets create job of experiments and run them in parallel.

 Parallelization:

-- The script runs jobs in parallel using background processes (&), limited by MAX_CPU_JOBS to control concurrency.
+- The script runs CPU and GPU jobs in parallel using background processes (&), limited by MAX_CPU_JOBS to control concurrency.
 - CPU jobs: Each container is assigned multiple CPU threads using environment flags for OpenMP and similar libraries.
 - GPU jobs: The script binds each GPU container to a specific GPU using --device nvidia.com/gpu=X, enabling parallel GPU execution.